University of York

 To keep pace with these constantly changing developments, the York Summer Workshops programme is updated frequently to ensure its continued competitive edge in delivering the most contemporary training to its participants.
 Several years ago our advanced Workshop was extended and structured according to the main steps necessary to generate estimates of cost–effectiveness for a specific decision-maker, such as a reimbursement agency or health care payer.

 The advanced Workshop goes beyond the exposition of general principles and includes detailed discussion of the analytic approaches required to support decisions, using a mixture of presentations, tutored sessions and practical exercises.

 Our Foundations Workshop was also extended from 3 to 5 days in response to participants' requests for more case studies and exercises.
 In addition, the statistical issues are now discussed in more depth so that participants are better prepared for more advanced study.

 and our Quality of Life Workshop was successfully revised and updated in 2014 into the 3-day Outcome Measurement and Valuation for Health Technology assessment Workshop.

 To inform and promote understanding in key areas of quality of life assessment and health economic evaluation and to learn how to:

-Anyone involved in initiating, undertaking, managing or interpreting economic evaluations or quality of life assessments of medicines.
+Those involved (both world-wide and throughout all sectors) in initiating, undertaking, managing or interpreting economic evaluations or quality of life assessments of medicines and other technologies; within:

 - pharmaceutical and medical device companies